ufidon/ct/mod3/tml.md

 Given an input string w and a TM T. Can we tell whether or not T halts on w?

-☯ Theorem 9
+☯ Theorem 9: the `halting problem` is undecidable
 ---
 There is no TM that can accept `any string w and any coded TM T` and always decide correctly whether T halts on w.
 - In other words, the halting problem cannot be decided by a TM

-☯ Theorem 10
+☯ Theorem 10: the `blank tape problem` is undecidable
 ---
 There is no TM that can decide, for every TM T fed into it in encoded form, whether or not T accepts the word ϵ.
 - This is sometimes called the `blank tape problem`

-☯ Theorem 11
+☯ Theorem 11: the `emptiness question for r.e. languages` is undecidable
 ---
 There is no TM that, when fed the code word for an arbitrary TM, can always decide whether the encoded TM accepts any words.
 - In other words, the `emptiness question for r.e. languages` cannot be decided by TM

-☯ Theorem 12
+☯ Theorem 12: the `finiteness of TM language` is undecidable
 ---
 There does not exist a TM that can decide, for any encoded TM T fed into it, whether or not the language of T is finite or infinite.